Body corporate manager

 If a body corporate is unable to elect a committee, it can pass a motion at a general meeting to engage a manager.

 The extraordinary general meeting must be held within 2 months of the annual general meeting.
-The agenda for this meeting must include a motion to engage a body corporate manager.
-The motion is to be the last item on the agenda.
+The meeting’s agenda must include a motion to engage a body corporate manager as the last item.

-The notice for the extraordinary general meeting must include the terms of the contract and an explanatory note.
+The notice for the general meeting where the motion is included must include the terms of the contract and an explanatory note.

 The explanatory note must outline: